 This sailing departs Port Canaveral near Orlando, heading to the cruise line’s private island — Ocean Cay.
 From there, it heads southwest to the Yucatan for stops in Costa Maya and Cozumel before returning home.
 Learn more about this trip.

-3 Night Bahamas Cruise From Miami on Celebrity
+6 Night Caribbean Cruise From Fort Lauderdale on Celebrity

-Why would a three-night cruise make our list?
-After all, we feature multiple trips that are longer.
-However, those cruises aren’t aboard the Celebrity Summit.
 Celebrity is a luxury cruise line that’s a step above mass-market lines like Royal Caribbean or Carnival.
-This trip departs Miami for Key West and then a day in Nassau for returning.
-At just $339, it’s an inexpensive way to get a taste of a higher-end cruise to see if it’s right for you.
+In other words, you usually have to pay a bit extra to sail the line.
+This trip departs Fort Lauderdale for Grand Cayman, Cozumel, and Bimini in The Bahamas.
+At just $428, it’s an inexpensive way to get a taste of a higher-end cruise to see if it’s right for you.
 Learn more about this trip.

 6 Night Caribbean Cruise From Miami on Royal Caribbean